MUND - BIRGISCH - NATERS

 Directions

-From Mund, follow the signpost into the Gredetschtal valley to Mundchi and from here to Birgisch.
-From here you follow the main road for a short while before turning right and joining the hiking trail.
-The trail then runs along the road once more before finally separating and descending towards Naters.
+From Mund, follow the signpost into the Gredetsch valley to Mundchi and from there to Birgisch.
+From here, follow the main road briefly before turning right onto the hiking trail.
+The path runs along the road once more before finally splitting off and descending towards Naters.

 Tour information